mayagithub87/dine-pizzas/dine-pizza-server/README.md

 API was documented using Swagger library.
 At the following url you may see the information after project is running:

 `http://localhost:8081/dine-pizza-server/swagger-ui/#/orders-controller/`

+### Generate Executable Jar

+Following line generate a standalone executable client, that may be used typing java -jar 'jar file'.

+`./mvnw clean package spring-boot:repackage`